Krealer/grid-quest/README.md

 ## Development

-Game scripts live under `scripts/` and data files are in `data/`.
+Game scripts live under `scripts/`, data files are in `data/`, and stylesheets can be found in `style/`.
 With the server running, modifying these files and refreshing the page is enough to see changes.

 ### Environments